 It’s common for parents of babies with Down syndrome to experience shock, sadness and fear over the unknowns of raising a child who has intellectual and developmental disabilities.
 Serious health problems can add to the panic; about half of all children born with Down syndrome have heart defects.
-But in honor of World Down Syndrome Day, veteran parents have a reassuring message for new moms and dads out there:
+But veteran parents have a reassuring message for new moms and dads out there:

 It gets better.
 So, so much better.